sdu-mp-21/MovieApp/README.md

 ## Acknowledgements

-- This project was created for CSS 216 - Mobile Programming course.
-- Many thanks to mentors, students and instructor of the course.
+- Many thanks to mentors, students and instructor of the CSS 216 - Mobile Programming course.
 - Also to all contributors of the project.